ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-gb.md

 ## Requirements

 - A [Virtual Private Server](https://www.ovhcloud.com/en-gb/vps/) in your OVHcloud account
-- A [Additional IP address](https://www.ovhcloud.com/en-gb/bare-metal/ip/) or a Additional IP block
+- An [Additional IP address](https://www.ovhcloud.com/en-gb/bare-metal/ip/) or an Additional IP block
 - Administrative access (root) via SSH or GUI to your server
 - Basic networking and administration knowledge